 Color Gamut and Color Volume

-Both of them are able to deliver wide color gamut that means it is good for HDR.
-But even so, the NU8000 can deliver a bit wider color gamut than the RU8000.
-The Samsung NU8000 can cover approximately 92% of DCI P3 color space, while the RU8000 cover around 90% only.
-Nevertheless, regardless their difference, their color gamut is equally wide enough to show most colors of HDR images quite accurately, particularly for HDR images that mastered in DCI P3 color space like HDR10 or HDR10+.
+Both are able to deliver a wide color gamut for goodHDR.
+The NU8000 can deliver a bit wider color gamut than the RU8000.
+The Samsung NU8000 can cover approximately 92% of DCI P3 color space, while the RU8000 covers around 90%.
+Regardless otheir difference, the color gamut is equally wide enough to show most colors of HDR images quite accurately, particularly for HDR images mastered in DCI P3 color space like HDR10 or HDR10+.
 And incidentally, they support both.
-Meanwhile, since the NU8000 has a bit wider color gamut and brighter peak brightness, this allow it has better color volume than the RU8000.
-Nevertheless, regardless their difference, they both are able to produce deep dark colors fairly well and show their wide color gamut at their entire brightness range.
+Meanwhile, since the NU8000 has a bit wider color gamut and brighter peak brightness, this allows it to have better color volume than the RU8000.
+Regardless of their difference, both are able to produce deep dark colors fairly well and to show their wide color gamut at their entire brightness range.
 However, just like most LED TVs, they both cannot produce very bright blues.

 Side Viewing Angle

 Typical of LED TVs with a VA panel, both the Samsung RU8000 and the NU8000 have poor side viewing angle.
 Starting at around 15 degrees off center and front, their black level will rise quickly.
 Additionally, colors also shift at a an angle off center, which is around 20 degrees.
 And finally, the brightness also drops starting at around 30 degrees.
 With this behavior, which can be ascertained, the picture displayed on the screen will look less accurate when viewed from the side.
 The end seats of a 3 seat couch might even notice the small difference.
 And from the wider the angle you watch TV, you will have a more degraded picture quality.
 So if you often watch TV from the side, both of these are not good fit for you.